IBM/dbb/Templates/Common-Wrapper-Scripts/README.md

 -i `<packageInputFile>` | **Package Input File** to be used for the generation phase with Wazi Deploy.
 This is likely the package to be deployed.
 This parameter can either be path to a TAR file on UNIX System Services, or the URL of the TAR file to retrieve (only Artifactory is supported).
 -o `<packageOutputFile>` | (Optional) Absolute path to the **Package Output File** to be deployed to the UCD environment.
 Only required when a URL is specified for the **Package Input File**.
 -c `<configurationFile>` | (Optional) Absolute path to the **Configuration File** that contains information to connect to Artifactory.
 Only required when a URL is specified for **Package Input File**.
--v | (Optional) Verbose tracing flag.
+-d | (Optional) Debug tracing flag.
 Used to produce additional tracing with Wazi Deploy.

 #### Output